larse514/amazonian/README.md

 <br />

 ### Secure by Default Network Topology
 Amazonian uses [AWS VPC Best Practices](https://docs.aws.amazon.com/quickstart/latest/vpc/architecture.html) to create a secure by default netowork topology.
 This means that only the public load balancer is accessible from the internet.
-The cluster is secured within a private subnet.
+The cluster itself is secured within a private subnet.

 ## running amazonian